Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 ## Test our setup

-Here's a simple homepage that display the app version, build number, environment and platform:
+Here's a simple homepage that displays the app version, build number, environment and platform.
+You can open your `./App.js` file and replace its content with the following code:

 {{< highlight javascript >}}
 import React, { Component } from 'react';